A Guide to Packaging Optimization

 • How will the product be stored?

 Materials commonly used.
-Once you’ve answered these important questions, you’re ready to think about the pros and cons of using the various kinds of packaging materials available.
+Once you’ve answered these critical questions, you’re ready to consider the pros and cons of using the various packaging materials available.

 List of materials.
 Here’s a list of packaging materials most often used: